almarklein/wasmfun/README.md

 if/how I can put it to actual use.

+## How to use this code

+You can browse the code on Github, the readme's of most subdirs have links to html pages that show a piece of code, run the WASM that was produced from it, and show the output.

+To play with this yourself, clone the repository and add the root directory to your `PYTHONPATH`.
+Needs Python 3.x.

 ## What is WASM?

 WASM, short for WebAssembly, is a low level description of a program.
 It is